-A sadly defunct website about living and working in Japan.
-It's a pain to navigate properly, but it does categorize blog posts by topic, which is handy in its own way.
-The teaching materials are mostly for junior high, but they have a nice archive of blog posts called "Worksheet Sunday" which are worth a look.
-Too bad it's not updated anymore.
-Coulda been one of the greats.
+Though no longer updated, this website about living and working in Japan has a healthy amount of teaching materials, mostly for junior high and high school.
+It's a pain to navigate, but it does categorize blog posts by topic, and there's a nice archive of blog posts called "Worksheet Sunday" which are worth a look.

 Let's Teach English

-This is a great site with junior high level lessons built around the New Crown textbook.
-The site looks nice and is easy to navigate.
-The lessons are varied and detailed, offering a lot of explanation.
-A definite winner for JHS ALTs.
+Junior high-level ALTs looking for lessons built around the New Crown textbook have found their trove.
+Let's Teach English looks nice and is easy to navigate.
+The lessons are varied and detailed, offering a lot of explanation—a definite winner for JHS ALTs.

 Japan Teaching Resource Facebook Group

 The name says it all: a Facebook group for English teachers in Japan.
-The feed is constantly full of helpful discussions and classroom shareables, many of which are labeled for level within level (ie. low-level high school).
-Having over 1800 ALTs at your fingertips is an awesome opportunity to get feedback on situation specific problems you might be having, and to discuss the realities of ALT teaching, even if they're not pretty.
+The feed is full of helpful discussions and classroom shareables, many of which are labeled for level within level (i.e., low-level high school).
+Having over 1,800 ALTs at your fingertips is an awesome opportunity to get feedback on situation-specific problems and to discuss the realities of ALT teaching, even if they're not pretty.